 It is the Company's policy to avoid conflicts of interest wherever possible.
-If a conflict arises which cannot be avoided it will be disclosed to our clients and a course of action will be agreed with the client.
+If a conflict arises between the Company and a client which cannot be avoided, it will be disclosed to the client and a course of action will be agreed with the client.
 The Compliance and Risk Committee (which acts as the Conflicts of Interest Committee) reviews any potential conflicts as part of its weekly governance reviews to ensure compliance with the policy.
-Any identified conflicts are reviewed and a final decision will be made ensuring that they serve the interests of the Company's clients and investors as a whole.
+Any identified conflicts are reviewed, and a final decision will be made ensuring that they serve the interests of the Company's clients and investors as a whole.